tryton/tryton/doc/index.rst

 A party can be a person, a company or any organisation that one want to consider as the same entity.
-A party is defined by a name, a code, a language, a VAT code, categories, contact mechanisms and a list of addresses.
+A party is defined by a name, a code, a language, identifiers, categories, contact mechanisms and a list of addresses.

 Two reports are available: